My list of a few favorite garden hacks that will save you time and money

 Make sure to place the towel in a warm spot.

 Your seeds will get the moisture they need to start.
 The paper towel will allow some air into the seeds reducing the chances of drowning the embryos.
+This is a safer way then soaking seeds.

 Once the seeds have sprouted it is time to plant them in a light seed mixture.